How to Get BRCA Tested

 To test for a hereditary BRCA mutation, your doctor or genetic counselor will collect a blood or saliva sample to test your DNA.
 This sample will be sent to a lab where a technician will look for mutations in your DNA.
 The lab will then report the results to your doctor or genetic counselor.
 This process can take a few weeks.

-To test for a somatic BRCA mutation, your doctor or genetic counselor will collect a tissue sample from your tumor to test the DNA.
+To test for an acquired BRCA mutation, your doctor or genetic counselor will collect a tissue sample from your tumor to test the DNA.
 This type of test can only be done in people who have cancer.

 Once your doctor or genetic counselor receives the results, he or she will inform you of your BRCA status.
 At this point, your doctor may suggest next steps, depending on your status.

-If you do have a BRCA mutation, but you do not have cancer:
+If you have a positive BRCA mutation test result, but you do not have cancer:

 You now know that you have an increased risk of developing cancer.
 With this knowledge, you may want to consider scheduling cancer screenings regularly.
-You’ll also want to know the signs and symptoms of ovarian cancer, so you know what to look for in the event that you do develop cancer.
+You’ll also want to know the signs and symptoms of breast cancer, so you know what to look for in the event that you do develop cancer.
 It’s important to try to catch cancer early before it spreads.
-When ovarian cancer is found early before it has spread, 94% of women live longer than 5 years after their cancer is diagnosed.
+When breast cancer is found early before it has spread, 99% of women live longer than 5 years after their cancer is diagnosed.

-Your doctor may suggest additional testing for your family members and also may consider different treatment options that can target BRCA-mutated cancer cells to treat ovarian cancer.
+Your doctor may suggest additional testing for your family members and also may consider different breast cancer treatment options that can target BRCA-mutated cancer cells to treat breast cancer.